pbaylis/pbaylis.github.io/research.markdown

 <img src="images/projects/bike.png" title="Bicycle response" height="200" class="shadow" />
   <figcaption>Bicycle response</figcaption>
 </figure>
-<em>Critical gas: Measuring the bicycle use response to gas prices</em><br>
+<em>Critical Gas: Measuring the Bicycle Usage Response to Gas Prices</em><br>
-An increase in the price of gasoline causes both the number of bicycle riders and the interest in bicycling to increase.
-I use two datasets to identify the causal effect of changes in the price of gasoline on the level of bicycling in a city.
+I construct estimates of the bike usage elasticity to changes in the price of gas, finding that increase in the price of gasoline causes both the number of bicycle riders and the interest in bicycling to increase.

 <!-- Co-author links -->